NetGovern/deployments/kubernetes/README.md

 	$ kubectl create -f namespace.yaml

-And then proceed to install the chart (postgress persistence requires shared storage, which is beyond the scope of this document, so we will skip over that):
+And then proceed to install the chart (postgres persistence requires shared storage, which is beyond the scope of this document, so we will skip over that):

     $ helm install --set postgresql.persistence.enabled=false netgovern/netgovernai